 Considering these factors, India emerged the most promising location to explore specific opportunities for our work.
-By comparison to other top candidates, India scored slightly to moderately lower on disease burden, higher on potential intervention scale, higher on status quo fortification gap, substantially lower on malaria risk, lower on political feasibility, higher on crowdedness, lower on language barriers, and higher on miscellaneous factors.
+By comparison to other top candidates, India scored slightly to moderately lower on disease burden, higher on potential intervention scale, higher on status quo fortification gap, substantially lower on malaria risk, slightly lower on political feasibility (the average scores of top locations was heavily skewed by Bhutan), higher on crowdedness, lower on language barriers, and higher on miscellaneous factors.

-Put another way, reasons to work in India compared with other top candidates included potential intervention scale, status quo fortification gap, low malaria risk, low political feasibility, lower language barriers, and positive miscellaneous factors, even though other top candidates had somewhat higher disease burdens and appeared less crowded.
+Put another way, reasons to work in India compared with other top candidates included potential intervention scale, status quo fortification gap, low malaria risk, lower language barriers, and positive miscellaneous factors, even though other top candidates had somewhat higher disease burdens and appeared less crowded.

 Across India, 38.3 percent of the population suffers from iron deficiency anemia (compared to 2.3 percent in the US).
 Anemia affects 55.3 percent of women and 69.5 percent of children in India considering all causes (including anemia resulting from iron deficiency, intestinal worms, etc.).

 Having connected with several experts working in the field, we have overwhelmingly received encouraging responses to our initiative (and have been grateful for pushback, as well).
 Despite several actors’ efforts on micronutrient fortification in India, it became clear from conversations with organizations working on fortification in India that there is plenty of room for further focus.
 Anemia is a substantial problem in India and existing interventions are sparsely implemented.